How to Run for Local Office

 hnhcMkq5sPLlN4khvlkQ0yB

-Building a campaign budget
+Building a successful campaign budget

 Local office is generally the least expensive office level to run for (barring larger metropolitan areas).
 Still, you likely need to raise thousands of dollars to compete.